-VECTOR IS A HOLDING COMPANY AND DEPENDS ON CASH PAYMENTS FROM SUBSIDIARIES WHICH ARE SUBJECT TO RESTRICTIONS
+VECTOR IS A HOLDING COMPANY AND DEPENDS ON CASH PAYMENTS FROM SUBSIDIARIES WHICH ARE SUBJECT TO CONTRACTUAL AND OTHER RESTRICTIONS

 Vector is a holding company and has no operations of its own.
-Vector holds its interests in its various businesses through its wholly-owned subsidiary BGLS Inc. In addition to Vector's own cash resources, Vector's ability to pay dividends on its common stock depends on the ability of BGLS to make cash available to Vector.
+Vector holds its interests in its various businesses through its wholly-owned subsidiary, BGLS.
+In addition to Vector's own cash resources, Vector's ability to pay interest on its convertible notes and to pay dividends on its common stock depends on the ability of BGLS to make cash available to Vector.
 The purchase agreement for the BGLS senior secured notes contains covenants which limit the ability of BGLS to make distributions to Vector to 50% of BGLS' net income, unless BGLS holds cash of \$50 million after giving effect to the payment of the distribution.
-BGLS' ability to pay dividends to Vector depends primarily on the ability of Liggett and New Valley, in which Vector indirectly holds an approximately 56% interest, to generate cash and make it available to BGLS.
-Liggett's revolving credit agreement prohibits Liggett from paying cash dividends to BGLS unless Liggett's adjusted net worth and borrowing availability exceed specified levels.
+BGLS' ability to pay dividends to Vector depends primarily on the ability of Liggett, Vector's wholly owned subsidiary, and New Valley, in which Vector indirectly holds an approximately 56% interest, to generate cash and make it available to BGLS.
+Liggett's revolving credit agreement prohibits Liggett from paying cash dividends to BGLS unless Liggett's borrowing availability exceeds \$5 million for the thirty days prior to payment of the dividend, and immediately after giving effect to the dividend, and it is in compliance with the covenants in the credit facility, including an adjusted net worth and working capital requirement.

 As the controlling New Valley stockholder, Vector must deal fairly with New Valley, which may limit its ability to enter into transactions with New Valley that result in the receipt of cash from New Valley and to influence New Valley's dividend policy.
-In addition, since Vector owns only approximately 56% of the common shares of New Valley, a significant portion of any cash and other assets distributed by New Valley will be received by persons other than Vector and its subsidiaries.
+In addition, since Vector indirectly owns only approximately 56% of the common shares of New Valley, a significant portion of any cash and other assets distributed by New Valley will be received by persons other than Vector and its subsidiaries.